Jefferson and Madison

 War of 1812

 Both sides were unprepared for war.
 Britain was already fighting France in Europe and the United States had almost no army.
 Both sides won battles and suffered defeats.

 In 1813, U.S. troops invaded Canada and burned down the Parliament building before retreating.
-Almost a year later, the British invaded Washington D.C. and burned down all the buildings forcing Madison and Congress to flee.
+In 1814, the British invaded Washington D.C. and burned down all of the buildings forcing Madison and Congress to flee.
 Yet, by the end of 1814, neither side was winning the war and both sides became tired of fighting.